magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * **Asset Collections:** Asset Collections are versatile tools for grouping assets or storing generic data.
 They do not inherently reference the assets associated with them but can be used to organize related data through metadata.

-* **Thumbnail Generation:** Thumbnails provide visual references for assets, enhancing search and browsing.
+* **Asset-Component Relationships:** Assets are linked to components like static model components, animated model components, and script components, enabling interactive behavior in spaces.

 * **Automated Model Decimation**: This service optimizes large 3D models to improve performance without manual intervention.

-* **Asset-Component Relationships:** Assets are linked to components like static models, animated models, and scripts, enabling interactive behavior in spaces.

 ### Querying for Assets

 CSP provides multiple methods to search for and retrieve assets:

-* `GetAssetCollectionById` Retrieve an AssetCollection using its unique ID.
+* `GetAssetCollectionById` Retrieve an Asset Collection using its unique ID.

-* `GetAssetCollectionByName` Retrieve an AssetCollection by its name.
+* `GetAssetCollectionByName` Retrieve an Asset Collection by its name.

-* `FindAsset Collections` Search for Asset Collections using various criteria.
+* `FindAssetCollections` Search for Asset Collections using various criteria.

-* `GetAssetsInCollection` Retrieve all assets in a specific AssetCollection.
+* `GetAssetsInCollection` Retrieve all assets in a specific Asset Collection.

-* `GetAssetById` Retrieve a specific asset by its ID and associated AssetCollection ID.
+* `GetAssetById` Retrieve a specific asset by its ID and associated Asset Collection ID.

 * `GetAssetsByCollectionIds` Retrieve assets from multiple Asset Collections.